GlenFlint/visit/src/doc/gui_manual/Quantitative/Expressions.rst

 .. _Inverse_Expression_Function:

 Inverse Function: ``inverse()`` : ``inverse(expr0)``
-    Creates a new tensor expression which is everywhere the inverse of its input argument, which must also be a tensor.
+    Creates a new *tensor* expression which is everywhere the inverse of ``expr0`` which must also be a tensor.

 .. _Principal_Deviatoric_Tensor_Expression_Function: